WellthCare

 1. Plan Availability and Insurance Market Dynamics

-Large companies (typically with 50+ full-time employees) have the option to self-fund their health plans.
-This means they assume the financial risk for claims, paying for employee healthcare costs directly, often using a Third-Party Administrator (TPA) and stop-loss insurance to cap large losses.
-This model offers greater flexibility in plan design, potential for significant cost savings if the workforce is healthy, and exemption from many state insurance mandates.
-Small businesses, however, are almost always limited to fully insured plans purchased from carriers like the "BUCA" plans (Blue Cross Blue Shield, UnitedHealthcare, Cigna, Aetna).
-These plans come with fixed premiums but less flexibility and are subject to state-specific coverage rules.
+Large companies (50+ full-time employees) can self-fund their plans.
+That means they take on the financial risk, paying claims directly.
+They often use a TPA and stop-loss insurance to cap losses.
+The upside?
+More flexibility in plan design—and if the workforce is healthy, cost savings.
+They're also exempt from many state insurance mandates.
+Small businesses are almost always limited to fully insured plans from carriers like the "BUCA" group (Blue Cross Blue Shield, UnitedHealthcare, Cigna, Aetna).
+Fixed premiums, but less flexibility and state-specific rules.

 2. Cost and Purchasing Power